This

 policy is designed to outline possible breaches of the Trine

-e-mail to a substantial number of network users, anywhere on
+or unwelcome e-mail to a substantial number of network

 Posting a single article or substantially

-that are off-topic according to the charter of that newsgroup
+of articles that are off-topic according to the charter

-conference or newsgroup, unless it is specifically permitted
+in almost any conference or newsgroup, unless it

 Net Abuse is undesirable because...